Important SEO Statistics, Facts, and Trends for 2021

 12. There are seven essential elements that make a page well-optimized for search engines.

-According to MOZ, there are seven elements of a good optimized page:
+According to MOZ, there are seven elements of a well optimized page:

 - Unique Value;